achorg/ach2025-website/en/reviewer-guidelines.md

 Panels (1 hour and 15 minutes):
 Engaging sessions that facilitate dialogue among 3-4 presenters, highlighting connections between projects, methods, or themes and reserving a minimum of 15 minutes for discussion with the audience.
 List all 3-4 Panelists and Chair for the session.
 Provide the panel abstract and individual presenter abstracts in ConfTool.

+## Use of Generative AI in Reviews

+ACH is an organization centered first on humans and their community.
+Reviewing is one way in which we build that community, through the ethos of careful engagement and developing constructive comments and critique.

+Consequently, ACH does not condone or allow the use of Generative AI tools for the review of conference proposals.
+For the ACH conference’s purposes, Generative AI refers to commercial platforms for cloud-based processing using transformer models; it is not imagined to include translation tools and grammar-checkers.

+Reviewers should be prepared to encounter proposals that are about research involving Generative AI, including proposals that the authors declare were partially written with assistance from AI tools.
+ACH generally recommends that scholars wherever possible use local LLMs and offline AI.

 ## Ten Tips for Conference Reviewing

 1. Be aware of the review criteria